Swimmy (book): Themes

-In Leo Lionni's obituary, New York Times writer, Steven Heller, states, "When Swimmy says, 'I will be the eye,' it is clear that this is also a portrait of the artist as seer."
+In Leo Lionni's obituary, The New York Times writer, Steven Heller, states, "When Swimmy says, 'I will be the eye,' it is clear that this is also a portrait of the artist as seer."
 Frances Foster, Lionni's long-time editor also said, "I think that's certainly the way Leo saw his role as an artist, seeing for people."
 Lionni told teacher and author, Vivian Paley, that of all the creations in his writings, Swimmy was the character most like himself.

-Critical Reception and Awards
+Critical reception and awards

-In her article “Fish Stories: Teaching Children's Literature In A Postmodern World.”
-Karen Coats uses Swimmy as an example of how children's books can be as intellectually demanding as writings for adult audiences.
+In her article "Fish Stories: Teaching Children's Literature In A Postmodern World", Karen Coats uses Swimmy as an example of how children's books can be as intellectually demanding as writings for adult audiences.
 She posits that a book like Swimmy is a simple hero story to children, but adults are able to see additional messages about society and relationships that go beyond the surface story.